passwork-me/manuals-en/legacy-php5/CentOS-7.md

 **License installation.**

-Extract archive with registration keys and move `.lic` and `reginfo.json` to "/var/www/app/keys/" directory.
+Extract archive with registration keys and move "demo.openssl.lic" and "reginfo.php" to "/var/www/app/keys/" directory.

 **Done.**

-Open [http://passwork.local](http://passwork.local) or [http://127.0.0.1](http://127.0.0.1) to access website.
+Open [http://passwork.local](http://passwork.local) to access website.

 **Use default account to sign in:**